• Skip to primary navigation

 If you've ever thought about how to elevate your regular strawberry banana smoothie, adding boba pearls is the answer!

-After making my chocolate boba and oreo boba recipes, I started thinking about other ways I can enjoy tapioca pearls.
-Turns out, making boba shakes is way more delicious than I thought.
+After making my chocolate boba and Oreo boba recipes, I started thinking about other ways I could enjoy tapioca pearls.
+Turns out that making boba shakes is way more delicious than I thought.

 For more smoothie recipes, check out my Watermelon Mango Smoothie, Carrot Cake Smoothie, Detox Island Green Tropical Smoothie, and my 3 Avocado Smoothies.